Canada Pension Plan Investment Board Sells 1,005,171 Shares of Zynga Inc. (NASDAQ:ZNGA)

-Canada Pension Plan Investment Board lowered its holdings in shares of Zynga Inc. (NASDAQ:ZNGA – Get Rating) by 76.5% during the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 309,003 shares of the company’s stock after selling 1,005,171 shares during the period.
+Canada Pension Plan Investment Board lessened its position in Zynga Inc. (NASDAQ:ZNGA – Get Rating) by 76.5% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 309,003 shares of the company’s stock after selling 1,005,171 shares during the quarter.
 Canada Pension Plan Investment Board’s holdings in Zynga were worth $1,978,000 at the end of the most recent reporting period.

-Other large investors have also bought and sold shares of the company.
-UMB Bank N A MO bought a new stake in Zynga during the fourth quarter worth about $64,000.
-Wealthfront Advisers LLC bought a new position in shares of Zynga in the fourth quarter worth approximately $83,000.
-GSA Capital Partners LLP bought a new position in shares of Zynga in the fourth quarter worth approximately $89,000.
-Yousif Capital Management LLC bought a new position in shares of Zynga in the fourth quarter worth approximately $90,000.
-Finally, LVW Advisors LLC lifted its stake in shares of Zynga by 35.5% in the fourth quarter.
-LVW Advisors LLC now owns 15,378 shares of the company’s stock worth $98,000 after buying an additional 4,030 shares in the last quarter.
-77.40% of the stock is currently owned by institutional investors and hedge funds.
+Other institutional investors have also recently added to or reduced their stakes in the company.
+UMB Bank N A MO bought a new stake in shares of Zynga in the 4th quarter worth about $64,000.
+Wealthfront Advisers LLC bought a new stake in shares of Zynga in the 4th quarter worth about $83,000.
+GSA Capital Partners LLP purchased a new position in Zynga in the 4th quarter worth about $89,000.
+Yousif Capital Management LLC purchased a new position in Zynga in the 4th quarter worth about $90,000.
+Finally, LVW Advisors LLC increased its stake in Zynga by 35.5% in the 4th quarter.
+LVW Advisors LLC now owns 15,378 shares of the company’s stock worth $98,000 after buying an additional 4,030 shares during the period.
+Hedge funds and other institutional investors own 77.40% of the company’s stock.

-ZNGA has been the topic of several analyst reports.
-StockNews.com assumed coverage on shares of Zynga in a research note on Friday.
-They issued a “hold” rating on the stock.
-UBS Group decreased their price objective on shares of Zynga from $13.50 to $10.00 and set a “neutral” rating for the company in a report on Tuesday, March 15th.
-MKM Partners cut shares of Zynga from a “buy” rating to a “neutral” rating and decreased their price objective for the company from $10.50 to $9.86 in a report on Friday, March 4th.
+Several research analysts recently commented on the stock.
+Robert W. Baird downgraded shares of Zynga from an “outperform” rating to a “neutral” rating and reduced their price target for the stock from $10.00 to $9.00 in a research note on Friday, February 25th.
+StockNews.com initiated coverage on shares of Zynga in a research report on Friday.
+They set a “hold” rating on the stock.
 Benchmark cut shares of Zynga from a “buy” rating to a “hold” rating in a report on Monday, February 28th.
-Finally, Robert W. Baird cut shares of Zynga from an “outperform” rating to a “neutral” rating and decreased their price objective for the company from $10.00 to $9.00 in a report on Friday, February 25th.
-Twelve research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
-According to data from MarketBeat, the stock presently has an average rating of “Hold” and an average target price of $10.39.
+MKM Partners cut shares of Zynga from a “buy” rating to a “neutral” rating and lowered their price target for the company from $10.50 to $9.86 in a report on Friday, March 4th.
+Finally, UBS Group lowered their price target on shares of Zynga from $13.50 to $10.00 and set a “neutral” rating on the stock in a report on Tuesday, March 15th.
+Twelve research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
+According to MarketBeat, Zynga presently has an average rating of “Hold” and a consensus price target of $10.39.

+Zynga (NASDAQ:ZNGA – Get Rating) last released its quarterly earnings data on Monday, May 9th.
+The company reported ($0.01) earnings per share (EPS) for the quarter, missing the consensus estimate of $0.05 by ($0.06).
+The firm had revenue of $694.90 million for the quarter, compared to analysts’ expectations of $749.20 million.
+Zynga had a positive return on equity of 0.72% and a negative net margin of 3.76%.
+As a group, sell-side analysts forecast that Zynga Inc. will post 0.19 earnings per share for the current fiscal year.

 Zynga Profile (Get Rating)